michael-small/Morris-MN-Public-Library/content/pages/about.md

       'home' library card with the Viking Library System.
 Morris Library users are expected to abide by the policies set by this library board.
   - title: Library Behavior
-    content: The library is used by many people for a variety of activities.
+    description: The library is used by many people for a variety of activities.
 It is hoped that the space will be used in a way which is respectful to all.
       That means no running and using a quiet voice that is not disruptive to others (cell phones should be used in the lobby).
 While we encourage children to have fun, the library is not a playground.
 Children should not be left alone, if they cannot manage their behavior appropriately.
   - title: Circulation and Fines
-    content: >-
+    description: >-
       (we will have to figure out how to format this if we use dropdowns for this content in particular)